May0505/Movie-List/README.md

 ### Favorite List

-In index page, press the `+` button on the movie to keep it into favorite list.
+In index page, press heart icon button on the movie to keep it into favorite list.
 You can checkout the favorite list in `favorite.html` press `x` to remove it from favorite list